 Mastering Email Deliverability with Google Postmaster Tools

-How to Monitor Reputation, Authentication, and Delivery Metrics for Gmail Using Google Postmaster Tools V1 and V2
+How to Monitor Reputation, Authentication, and Delivery Metrics for Gmail Using Google Postmaster Tools

-Google Postmaster Tools is a free service by Google designed for email administrators and high-volume senders.
+Google Postmaster Tools is a service by Google designed for email administrators and high-volume senders.
 It enables senders to monitor the reputation, authentication, and delivery performance of emails sent to Gmail users.

 Why Using Google Postmaster Tools?